aniv/ts-flask/README.md

 # Docker Tailscale Sidecar

-The core idea is simple: we use a separate Docker container (the "sidecar") running Tailscale and share its network with your application container.
-This way, the sidecar can see your app as if it's running on `localhost` and expose it to your Tailnet using `tailscale serve`.
+An example Docker container ("sidecar") running Tailscale and share its network with an application container.

+By utilizing a sidecar, you can see your app as if it's running on `localhost` and expose it to your Tailnet using `tailscale serve`.

-We've included a super basic Flask app (`flask-app/`) as an example, but you can swap it out with pretty much any HTTP service you want!
+A basic Flask app (`flask-app/`) is offered as an example, but you can swap it out with pretty much any HTTP service.

-Ready to dive in?

 ## Getting Started

 1. Clone this repository.
 2. Make sure you have Docker and Docker Compose installed.
-3. You'll need a Tailscale account and an API key for unattended authentication.
-Generate one in your [Tailscale Admin Console](https://login.tailscale.com/admin) under **Settings** -> **API keys**.
+3. Tailscale API key is needed for unattended authentication.
 For automated setups, using ephemeral keys with pre-authorized tags is recommended.
 4. Copy `docker-compose.yml.example` to `docker-compose.yml`:
-    ```bash
-    cp docker-compose.yml.example docker-compose.yml
-    ```
 5. Edit `docker-compose.yml` and replace `tskey-auth-YOUR_AUTH_KEY_HERE` with
     your actual Tailscale API key.
 If you used pre-authorized tags, make sure the `TS_TAGS` environment variable matches them.